Skip to content

 Machine learning approaches, including support vector machines (SVMs) and, more recently, convolutional neural networks (CNNs) applied to mass spectra, have been explored for automatic E1618 classification and false-positive detection.
 The work of Chiaberge and colleagues (Forensic Chemistry, 2020) demonstrated that a CNN trained on a corpus of verified fire debris chromatograms could reproduce E1618 classification with greater than 90 percent agreement with expert analysts.
 However, all published machine learning tools in this domain share the training-set limitation and none has been validated for case use in a manner that meets OSAC or Forensic Science Regulator standards as of 2024.

-The practical role of these tools in current casework is as decision-support aids, not as standalone classifiers.
+In current casework these tools function as decision-support aids, not standalone classifiers.
 An analyst who uses PCA or ML tools to support pattern recognition must still perform the comparison sample analysis, must still apply E1618 criteria, and must still be able to explain the classification in terms of chromatographic features visible in the raw data.
-A court that is evaluating the reliability of expert opinion under Daubert (US), Criminal Procedure Rules Part 19 (UK), or equivalent reliability standards will not be satisfied by "the algorithm said so" without the underlying chromatographic analysis.
+Courts evaluating expert opinion reliability under Daubert (US), Criminal Procedure Rules Part 19 (UK), or equivalent standards will not accept a classification unsupported by the underlying chromatographic analysis.

 The most systematically studied repository of fire debris wrongful convictions is the US Innocence Project and the related Conviction Integrity Units in US state attorneys' offices.
 Fire and arson cases account for a disproportionate share of wrongful convictions relative to their frequency in the criminal case portfolio, and among the factors cited in post-conviction reviews, the misinterpretation of fire debris GC-MS data is present in a significant minority of those cases.

-In Australia, the case of Farah Jama (wrongful conviction for rape 2008, acquittal 2009) does not involve fire debris directly, but the contamination and substrate-interferent principles it demonstrated prompted the Victorian Institute of Forensic Medicine and the Forensic Science Victoria laboratory to conduct a systematic review of fire debris protocols that resulted in revised comparison sample requirements in state laboratory SOPs.
+In Australia, the Farah Jama case (wrongful conviction 2008, acquittal 2009) does not involve fire debris directly, but the contamination principles it exposed prompted the Victorian Institute of Forensic Medicine and Forensic Science Victoria to conduct a systematic review of fire debris protocols, resulting in revised comparison sample requirements in state laboratory SOPs.

-In India, the Central Forensic Science Laboratory has conducted several workshops since 2018 on substrate interferent identification, following concerns raised in post-trial reviews of arson cases heard in sessions courts in Maharashtra and Gujarat.
+In India, the Central Forensic Science Laboratory has conducted workshops since 2018 on substrate interferent identification, following concerns raised in post-trial reviews of arson cases in Maharashtra and Gujarat.
 The CFSL Hyderabad's forensic chemistry division has published internal guidance (CFSL Technical Bulletin TB-FC-2019-04) on the mandatory collection of comparison samples and the application of background subtraction before issuing accelerant identification opinions.

 In the UK, the review of historic arson convictions following the 2011 publication of the Forensic Science Regulator's thematic review of fire investigation evidence (FSR-T-03-01) identified seven cases in which fire debris analytical reports lacked adequate comparison sample analysis.
 The outcomes ranged from sentence reduction to retrial orders.
 The review directly informed the current Forensic Science Regulator Codes of Practice and Conduct provisions on fire debris interpretation documentation.